Salamanca Armorial - Steve Tamborino

 Spain — 16th century

-From the King’s drummer: one of the most beautiful and groundbreaking works of 16th century Spanish heraldry
+Compiled by a drummer of the Spanish Royal Guard: coats of arms, banners, shields and geographical studies in one of the most beautiful and groundbreaking works of 16th century Spanish heraldry

 1. This codex counts among the most beautiful and groundbreaking works of 16th century Spanish heraldry